 Healthy Out-of-School Time Assessment

 The Healthy Out-of-School Time (HOST) Assessment can help identify your site’s health priorities and highlight areas for improvement, using the National AfterSchool Association’s Healthy Eating And Physical Activity (HEPA) Standards.
 For more information, please view the Healthy Out-of-School Time Assessment Guide.
-There is also a Healthy Out-of-School Time (HOST) Assessment for overseeing organizations.
-This Assessment allows out-of-school time leaders the opportunity to provide suggested responses to their sites for some of the criteria on the Healthy Out-of-School Time (HOST) Assessment.
+There is also a HOST Assessment for overseeing organizations.
+This Assessment allows out-of-school time leaders the opportunity to provide suggested responses to their sites for some of the criteria on the HOST Assessment.

 - You can work on your Assessments at your own pace, be sure to save any work before logging off.

-- To view the latest on who and when your Assessment was updated, click on your Dashboard and then click on the link to your Assessment.
+- To view the latest on when your Assessments were updated, and by which team member, click on your Dashboard and then click on the links to your Assessments.

-If you have any questions about the Assessment, please contact our Member Engagement & Support Team.
+If you have any questions about our Assessments, please contact our Member Engagement & Support Team.